junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 • The woman may notice a slow-growing lump during self-examination of the breasts (see below).

-• Or the breast may have an abnormal dent or dimple—or many tiny pits like the skin of an orange.
+• Or the breast may have an abnormal dent or dimple, or many tiny pits like the skin of an orange.

 • Often there are swollen lymph nodes in the armpit, which may or may not be painful.